 The following ones are simply those that seem like okay options based on me looking at the ingredients lists.
 It’s nothing about how they actually work or look or feel.
 It will probably lead to me ordering and trying some of them out for actual reviews.

 Mind you… the other issue is that I’m not really a makeup person.
 I like a thick creamy concealer to dab on spots and cover under eye redness, and that’s it.

 So I know what I like and am looking for, but I know other people use more things, and have very specific preferences about what they like, so it’s ….. well…… it’s tough, but I’m trying my best here….

 So enough blabbing, let’s look at my “looks like a pretty good option, I hope” list:

-So in my search, I came across Ann Marie Gianni’s natural makeup line called Earth Minerals.
+So in my search, I came across Ann Marie Gianni’s natural makeup line called Minerals Multi-Purpose Foundation.

 How it works is that it’s a powder that contains only four natural mineral ingredients: zinc oxide, titanium dioxide, iron oxides, and mica

 So you can use it as a loose powder makeup, OR you can mix in a few drops of your oil of choice (which is awesome because you can choose one that you already know works for you, like jojoba or argan or hemp for example), and make it into a liquid foundation.
 Use more powder for heavier coverage, less for light coverage.

 The only iffy thing is the mica, which sometimes people can find irritating, although it’s not one of the worst ingredients.
 Be careful if your skin is really sensitive… just watch for any irritation.